Metropolitan Opera: Metropolitan Opera House, Broadway

 The first Metropolitan Opera House opened on October 22, 1883, with a performance of Faust.
 It was located at 1411 Broadway between 39th and 40th Streets and was designed by J. Cleaveland Cady.
 Gutted by fire on August 27, 1892, the theater was immediately rebuilt, reopening in the fall of 1893.
 Another major renovation was completed in 1903.
 The theater's interior was extensively redesigned by the architects Carrère and Hastings.
 The familiar red and gold interior associated with the house dates from this time.
 The old Met had a seating capacity of 3,625 with an additional 224 standing room places.

 The theater was noted for its elegance and excellent acoustics and it provided a glamorous home for the company.
 Its stage facilities, however, were found to be severely inadequate from its earliest days.
 Over the years many plans for a new opera house were explored and abandoned, including a proposal to incorporate a new Metropolitan Opera House into the construction of Rockefeller Center.
 It was only with the development of Lincoln Center that the Met was able to build itself a new home.
 The Met held a lavish farewell gala performance for the old house on April 16, 1966.
-The theater closed after a short season of ballet later in the spring of 1966 and was demolished in 1967.
+The house closed after a short season of ballet later in the spring of 1966 and despite interest in preserving the theater, it was demolished in 1967.

 Metropolitan Opera House, Lincoln Center

-The present Metropolitan Opera House is located in Lincoln Center at Lincoln Square in the Upper West Side and was designed by architect Wallace K. Harrison.
+The present Metropolitan Opera House is located in Lincoln Center at Lincoln Square on the Upper West Side and was designed by architect Wallace K. Harrison.
 It has a seating capacity of approximately 3,732 with an additional 245 standing room places at the rear of the main floor and the top balcony.
 As needed, the size of the orchestra pit can be decreased and another row of 35 seats added at the front of the auditorium.
 The lobby is adorned with two famous murals by Marc Chagall, The Triumph of Music and The Sources of Music.
 Each of these gigantic paintings measures 30 by 36 feet.

 After numerous revisions to its design, the new building opened September 16, 1966, with the world premiere of Samuel Barber's Antony and Cleopatra.

 The theater, while large, is noted for its excellent acoustics.
 The stage facilities, state of the art when the theater was built, continue to be updated technically and are capable of handling multiple large complex opera productions simultaneously.
 When the opera company is on hiatus, the Opera House is annually home to the spring season of American Ballet Theatre.
 It has also hosted visits from other noted opera and ballet companies.